ensemble/SampleApplication/README.md

 This comes down to the following steps:

 1. Grab the sample application and install the dependencies

 ```
 cd path/to/projects
 git clone git://github.com/ensemble/SampleApplication.git; cd SampleApplication
 curl -s http://getcomposer.org/installer | php
 php composer.phar install
 ```

 2. Configure the sample application
 Look into the `config/autoload` directory and modify the files in this directory to your needs.
+Do not forget to copy `doctrine_orm.local.php.dist` to `doctrine_orm.local.php` and change its contents to fit your needs.

 3. Import the database schemas
 Grab the contents of `data/database/schema.sql` and `data/database/fixtures.sql` and execute those statements for the database you want to use

 ```sql
 mysql -u your_username -p your_database < fixtures.sql
 mysql -u your_username -p your_database < schema.sql